-Because of their reputation for excellence in administrative law, lawyers from Pinto Wray James LLP were invited by Ryerson to be the Administrative Law lead and develop interactive curriculum which will introduce LPP candidates to the practice of law before various administrative tribunals in Ontario.
+Because of their reputation for excellence in administrative law, lawyers from Pinto Wray James LLP were invited by Ryerson to be the Administrative Law lead and develop an interactive curriculum which will introduce LPP candidates to the practice of law before various administrative tribunals in Ontario.
 The Executive Director of Ryerson’s LPP is former Attorney General of Ontario, Christopher Bentley.

 On Monday, August 25, 2014, Andrew Pinto and Morgan Sim joined honoured guests including the Treasurer of the Law Society and the President of the Ontario Bar Association to kick off the program with a banquet and keynote address by Ontario’s new Chief Justice George Strathy.
-During his first official speech as Chief Justice of Ontario, Justice Strathy discussed the province’s access to justice problem, calling it his “biggest challenge” but also the “biggest opportunity” for LPP candidates once they are called to the bar.
+During his first official speech as Chief Justice of Ontario, Justice Strathy discussed the province’s access to the justice problem, calling it his “biggest challenge” but also the “biggest opportunity” for LPP candidates once they are called to the bar.

 Access to the justice system in Ontario has become too slow and expensive.
 As a consequence, Ontario’s courts are full of self-represented litigants.
 Addressing approximately 250 LPP candidates present at the banquet, Chief Justice Strathy proposed that, as lawyers, “we need to shift to make the delivery of justice as important as justice itself.”